 Owned and operated by Beth Scrimger, Mystery NH is Mount Washington Valley's premier escape room experience.

 Beth has lived around the Valley on and off throughout her life and is happy to call it home with her husband, Bruce and youngest son, Devlin.
-Devlin's older brother, Ian and sister, Kellyn are Fryeburg Academy graduates and now Full Sail University and Stetson University graduates, respectively.
-They all, along with Beth's brother, Mark are frequently called upon for design ideas, building projects and game mastering duties (you will recognize Devlin most often), for which Beth is always immensely grateful.
+Devlin and his older brother, Ian, a Fryeburg Academy graduate and Full Sail University alumnus, are instrumental to the success of our rooms.
+Their sister, Kellyn, also a Fryeburg Academy graduate and Stetson University alumna, and Beth's brother, Mark are frequently called upon for design ideas, building projects and game mastering duties, for which Beth is always immensely grateful.

 Beth strives to design rooms that challenge all sorts of skills and aptitudes, appealing to the math geek, lexophile, cryptographer and apophenia in all of us.
 Beth's primary goal is for each of her guests to have a good time, possibly exercising the brain cells a bit.